mellor-lab/mellor-lab.github.io/_sources/contents/our-team/members/joeflanagan.md

 I graduated from UCL in July 2022 with an MSci in Natural Sciences where I specialised in neuroscience and pharmacology whilst also completing modules in psychology and organic/medicinal chemistry.
-My MSci research project focused on GABAAR mutations and epilepsy.
+My MSci research project focused on GABAaR mutations and epilepsy.
-I joined the Mellor Group as a PhD student in September 2022
+I joined the Mellor Group as a PhD student in September 2022.

 ### Research:

-I'm currently researching the molecular and synaptic mechanisms which underlie the sustained antidepressant effects of NMDA receptor antagonists Ketamine a project jointly supervised by Jack and Emma Robbinson.
+I'm currently researching the molecular and synaptic mechanisms which underlie the sustained antidepressant effects of NMDA receptor antagonists ketamine a project jointly supervised by Jack and Emma Robbinson.

 ### Current projects: